-Primary frontages are likely to include a high proportion of retail uses which may include food, drink, clothing and household goods.
+Primary frontages are where most shops are concentrated with more than half of ground floor units in retail use.
 Secondary frontages provide greater opportunities for a diversity of uses such as restaurants, cinemas and businesses.

 Priority Species

 Formerly known as Biodiversity Action Plan (BAP) species.
 Species and Habitats of Principle Importance included in the England Biodiversity List published by the Secretary of State under section 41 of the Natural Environment and Rural Communities Act 2006.